timfrichard/didactic-journey/purchase-order-system/README.md

 # Purchase Order System API

-See this link for how to implement coverage reporting: https://natritmeyer.com/howto/reporting-aggregated-unit-and-integration-test-coverage-with-jacoco/
+See this link for test how to implement coverage reporting: https://natritmeyer.com/howto/reporting-aggregated-unit-and-integration-test-coverage-with-jacoco/